 Huge Set of KS3/GCSE Maths Investigations

 A set of 6 investigations (complete with teacher notes and worksheets) where students are set a challenging problem and work to find the solution.
 Each investigation should take up a whole lesson.
 The first investigation focuses mainly on probability and gets pupils to find the total possible number of half-time scores if given the full-time score, eventually finding a formula connecting the two.
-The second connects geometry and algebra, getting pupils to generate a formula which links the total possible number of triangles with a given perimeter.
+The second connects geometry and algebra, getting pupils to generate a formula which links the the area of triangles and their dimensions.
 The third investigation gets pupils to discover the origins of square numbers whilst the fourth gets students to calculate the optimum rate (using compound interest) at which interest should be added to money in order to achieve maximum interest.
 The bundle concludes with a pair of investigations on triangular numbers, the first helping pupils to appreciate the properties of the sequence and the second which gets pupils to discover the derivation for the nth term of the triangular number sequence.

 Something went wrong, please try again later.